Last-Minute Costume Ideas Based on Your Favorite Class

 Halloween may be only a few days away, but you still have plenty of time to throw together one of these school subject-based costumes and impress your friends!

 Looking for an educational Halloween costume?
-Look, it may not seem the most exciting, but these type of costumes can be really fun and creative.
+Look, it may not seem the most exciting, but these types of costumes can be really fun and creative.
 Do you have a Halloween costume contest at school?
 These subject-related costumes for Halloween could be great for that.
 They’re simple enough to make at home and creative enough to win any costume contest.
 Depending on your favorite class, here are some easy Halloween costumes to consider!

-Costumes for aspiring scientists
+Costumes for STEM students

 • Bill Nye the Science Guy: Dress as everyone's favorite science hero with a simple blue lab coat and red bow tie.